olebole/irafdoc/doc/imcoords.ccxymatch.rst

   votes are discarded.
 The final set of matches are written to the output file.
   </p>
   <p>
-  The <tt>"triangles"</tt> algorithm functions well when the celestial and pixel coordinate lists have a sufficient number of objects (50%, in some cases as low as 25%) of their objects in common, any distortions including x and y scale differences and skew between the two systems are small,
+  The <span style="font-family: monospace;">"triangles"</span> algorithm functions well when the celestial and pixel coordinate lists have a sufficient number of objects (50%, in some cases as low as 25%) of their objects in common, any distortions including x and y scale differences and skew between the two systems are small,